2026 Toyota Sienna Release Date | Price, Specs, Arrival

 2026 Toyota Sienna Trims: Which One Fits Your Family?

-Toyota keeps the lineup straightforward with six trims for 2026: LE, XLE, XSE, Woodland, Limited, and Platinum.
-LE remains the value pick, especially for families who want space and efficiency without luxury extras.
-XLE adds comfort features most buyers expect, while XSE leans sportier with suspension tuning and unique styling.
+Toyota keeps things simple for 2026 with six main trims including LE XLE XSE Woodland Limited and Platinum.
+The LE trim is the most budget friendly option and works well for families who want space and efficiency without extra luxury features.
+XLE adds more comfort features that most buyers expect while XSE brings a sportier feel with styling and suspension changes.

 2026 Sienna Pricing: What You Will Pay and What’s Included